Charlene Choi

-Charlene Choi Tsoek-jin (蔡卓妍; born 22 November 1982) is a Hong Kong Canadian actress and singer.
-She is a member of Cantopop group Twins, along with Gillian Chung.
+Charlene Choi Tsoek-jin (蔡卓妍; born 22 November 1982) is a Hong Kong and Canadian actress and singer.
+She is a member of Hong Kong pop duo Twins, along with Gillian Chung.

 Early life

-Choi was born in Vancouver, British Columbia, Canada.
+Choi was born in Vancouver, British Columbia, Canada on 22 November 1982.
 She moved with her family to Hong Kong a few years later.
-She was educated at Marymount Secondary School and Rosaryhill School (high school).
-She is fluent in Cantonese, English and Mandarin.
+She was educated at Marymount Secondary School and Rosaryhill School.
+She is fluent in Cantonese, and could speak in English and Mandarin.
 After graduating from Rosaryhill School, where many other would-be pop stars had attended, she started working full-time as a model in Hong Kong.
 She was scouted by Emperor Entertainment Group (EEG), and was then linked with Gillian Chung to form the Cantopop group Twins.

 Career

 Acting

 Aside from her musical career, Choi has become a successful actress in the Hong Kong film industry.
 She wrote an article describing her acting career:

 Earlier, I shared with everyone some of my acting experiences.
 This time, I want to talk about movies.
 As an artist, whenever I'm working, I have to show my best side and give my best performance.
 I have to show the fittest side of me and hence, I'm often in "battle mode".
 When free, I like to watch slow-paced movies.
 I can't stand movies with too much excitement.
 I'm the type who can be easily sucked into the world of the movie.
 That type of fast-paced movie will end up making me tense and nervous so comedy, romance or movies centered on issues of humanity all suit me better."

-Choi's first acting gig was a starring role in the 2000 television drama Youth Y2K.
+Choi's first acting gig was a starring role in the 2000 television drama Youth Y2K which produced by RTHK.
 Choi made her first film debut in 2001 in Funeral March (filmed prior to Twins' debut), which drew rave reviews from critics and earned her a Best New Performer nomination at the 21st Hong Kong Film Awards.
 Choi's next big acting break was in 2003 with her earnest and pretence-free portrayal of a young girl who battles through all odds in hopes of becoming a singer in Diva – Ah Hey.

 Choi has taken Jim Chim as a mentor, and portrayed a kind and comedic porn star in the comedy film Simply Actors (2007).
 Her breakthrough role in the Pang brothers' psychological thriller Diary (2006) earned her many film award nominations and she received the Best Actress award at the 11th Bucheon International Fantastic Film Festival (BiFan Korean Movie Award).
 Choi's acting was identified by film critics with her portrayal of Dani Dan in Simply Actors.
 She won the Best Actress and Favourite Actress awards at the 2007 Golden Bauhinia Awards for her performance.
 Choi also played the leading role alongside the Taiwanese singer Jay Chou in the 2008 comedy-action film Kung Fu Dunk.